SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 4 — 13.04.2026: The CAD Failure Day

-Today I planned to ignore everything that was frustrating.
-I decided to do something else than the linear rails.
-I decided to add motions by adding As-Built Joints.
-First, everything was going by well, but after adding the joints in the X and Y leg, there was a lot of mess!
-Just look at the mess, there are joints everywhere, but everything is messed up like crazy.
+The plan today was to ignore the rail sourcing problem entirely and focus on adding motion using As-Built Joints.
+The X and Y leg joints went in initially without issue, but the assembly quickly became inconsistent — components were referencing incorrect parent frames and the motion wasn't physically meaningful.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/492c4516-e10d-4c0a-946f-2e5b47b9d086" />

-But I then thought of dropping this, and I instead scaled the TriTeron up by 1.5x.
-The rail is still 500 mm.
-I did this because I want to keep the Meca500 at the original size.
-I also noticed that the two sides of the TriTeron were asymmetric, so I used split body and deleted things fom one side, then scaled them
+I dropped the joint work and instead scaled the TriTeron up by 1.5x to better fit the Meca500 at original size.
+In doing so, I also noticed the two sides of the frame were asymmetric — fixed that with a split body approach, deleting one side and mirroring.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/93acdf6c-3b9c-457f-8c5d-3f718d41657e" />

-You can see that the TriTeron barely has any space to move.
-I know this is really bad, so I am now thinking of making the rail 600 mm.
-I hope that it would not escalate the costs much.
-So, I went and actually checked that by making a completely new BOM from scratch on a paper, which took a lot of time.

-Now, I again added motions to the legs one by one for each leg, which was quicker than the previous step at arm-to-arm joints, but to the slider, the joints did not make any sense.
-So, I had to go back the timeline and I had to find at which exact step I scaled the things, then, I also scaled the slider, but that just increased my problems more.
-After adding more motions to the remaining newly scaled parts, the robot moved as expected.
-This was probably the only time so far; I feel like I did something that actually works.
+At this scale, the travel envelope was clearly insufficient.
+600 mm started to look necessary, so I did a rough BOM check on paper to see how much that would push the cost — which took more time than expected.

+I re-added the joints one leg at a time.
+This was faster than the first attempt, but the slider joint didn't resolve correctly.
+I traced the issue back to the scale step in the timeline, found the relevant operation, and scaled the slider to match — which introduced further downstream problems.
+After fixing those and completing the joint set, the motion was at least physically plausible for the first time.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/667bc22a-e696-4321-8b5e-c26f8a8732b1" />

-Continuing my frustrating design journey, I:
+From there, a sequence of smaller adjustments:

-* Made the tool head of the TriTeron bigger so that the base of the Meca500 fits perfectly on the top, for about 10 minutes
+* Made the tool head larger so the Meca500 base seats correctly — about 10 minutes.
-* Scaled everything down again due to motion conflicts and again scaled up by 1.25 times, then edited the timeline to make it 1.5 times, for about 1.5 hours
+* Went back and forth between 1.25x and 1.5x scaling, editing the timeline directly, trying to balance proportions against motion clearance — about 1.5 hours.
-* Tried to make the carriage slider length shorter to ensure that the robot has place to move, for about 40 minutes.
+* Attempted to shorten the carriage slider to give the robot more room to move — about 40 minutes.

-Problems I faced due to the previous actions:

-* TriTeron looks bulky and disproportionate, and in other words, ugly.
-* Got frustrated and bored out of my mind at the same time.
-* Found out that the TriTeron motions no longer make sense, and I messed up, again!

-To fix that, I completely overcame the changes, except the scaling.
-I deleted all the joints, and I decided to start fresh again.
-My plan doesn't make any sense anymore at all.
+The result of all of this: disproportionate geometry, and motion joints that had drifted out of the correct configuration again.
+The scaling changes had accumulated too many dependencies in the timeline.

+Decision: delete all joints, reset the motion setup, and re-examine the underlying plan before continuing.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/183ff45a-b18b-4c35-99e1-2a7a8030f256" />
 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/3c7e5950-0ebe-4217-807d-f8d1e3b2d580" />

-Now I literally feel like quitting.
-I have not yet got any response on my pitch.
-I don't know if this would be approved, but still I am working so much, and even before getting started, I feel like quitting.

-I don't know what now, but I guess I will just wait for the pitch review.
+No pitch response yet.
+Waiting on that before making any major structural decisions on the build.

 **Total time spent: 5h 40m**